 – Reddit user

 It amazes me how celebrities can use Twitter, knowing their reach + the scrutiny they’re under.
 They’re either too flippent or too emotional.
-Hopefully Noah can stay somewhere in the middle from now on.
+Hopefully Noah can stay somewhere in the middle.
 See some other examples below, as well as this awesome post about the 13 best deleted celebrity tweets.

 In May 2009, Today show weatherman Al Roker was called for jury duty.
 In a thoughtless but ultimately harmless breach of court rules, Roker tweeted a photo of potential jurors.
 Oops.
 Roker was the butt of countless jokes after the media caught wind of his mistake, with the New York Post running the story under the headline, “Oh, What A Twit!”
 Roker apologized for the indiscretion, but also said that he thought people should lighten up a bit too.
 “I’m not breaking laws… just trying to share the experience of jury duty.
 One that I think is important and everyone should take part in,” he later Tweeted.